ModernClimate/slim-pickens/README.md

 Property Name | Type | Description
 ---|:---:|:---
 value | String &#124; Date | The initially selected date.
-Can be a date object or a parsable date string. onPick | Function(date) | Called with the chosen date when selected.
+Can be a date object or a parsable date string. onPick | Function(Date) | Called with the chosen date when selected.

 ### Custom Components